harshpandya27/daily-activities-4gd.ai/day5 task/day5/readme.md

 1. **Add a MongoDB Service**: Integrate MongoDB as a container in `docker-compose.yml` for seamless database setup.
 2. **Use `.env` Files**: Manage environment variables securely with a `.env` file.
-3. **Optimize for Production**:
-   - Use multi-stage builds in Dockerfiles.
-   - Minify frontend code.
-   - Set up proper logging and monitoring.

----

-## Authors

-- **Your Name**
-For any questions or issues, feel free to reach out at [your-email@example.com].

----

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.